-The Hankin Group transformed a former industrial power station site into a new town center.
-It's located in the Borough of Downingtown and East Caln Township along the Brandywine River and adjacent to the SEPTA line.
-The center includes a new regional SEPTA rail station in combination with a mixed-use retail and apartment complex that graces a new regional park along the Brandywine River.
-CVDA was requested to revise the proposed Town Center Plan to enhance placemaking, walkability, and to create an exciting landscape character that would help define the new development to promote walkability and placemaking.
+The Hankin Group transformed a former industrial power station brown field site into a new town center.
+Located in the Borough of Downingtown and East Caln Township along the Brandywine River, it’s also adjacent to the SEPTA Station.
+The development is a mixed-use retail and apartment complex that connects an existing Park and the Borough, with a new regional park along the Brandywine River.
+CVDA was requested to revise the proposed Town Center Plan to enhance placemaking, walkability and recreational opportunities.
+The plan’s landscape character was enhanced by using native plant materials (to attract Birds), site lighting, and natural stone such, as granite and brick paving.

 Location: Downingtown, Pennsylvania